iu-parfunc/lvars/redex/README.md

  E-App-1 and E-App-2, by which parallel application expressions may take a step even if only one of their subexpressions can take a step.
  The result is a semantics that is feasible to test with Redex.
-This reduction relation is called `small-step-slow-rr`.
+This reduction relation is called `slow-rr`.

 ### Speed tweaks